Charte-dot/The-Zodiac-Zone/README.md

   - Github for my Respositiory for the application Zodiac Zone
   - Gitpod for coding the application
   - Heroku for Deployment of the application
+  - [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,1%3A%20Text%20in%20default%20font/) was added to requirements.txt then for deployment to Heroku.

 - ## Languages
   - Python